-Infrastructure, including public works yards, will be permitted in the Agricultural Reserve designation.
+Infrastructure, including public works yards, will be permitted in the Agricultural Reserve.

-Infrastructure will make efforts to avoid, minimize, and mitigate impacts in the prime agricultural area.
-Mitigation of impacts may pertain to the prime agricultural lands and/or agricultural uses in the area, to the extent feasible, and shall be in accordance with the requirements of Section 5.2, Public Services, Utilities, and Infrastructure.
+Infrastructure will make efforts to avoid, minimize and mitigate impacts in the prime agricultural area.
+Including the prime agricultural lands and agricultural uses in the area, to the extent feasible, and shall be in accordance with the requirements of Section 5.2 Public Services, Utilities, and Infrastructure.

-3.1.5.6 Other Non-Agricultural Uses
+3.1.5.6 Existing Non-Agricultural Uses